-The Paris Agreement aims to strengthen the global response to the threat of climate change by aligning finance flows with low GHG emissions and climate-resilient development.
-Current estimates suggest that between three and six trillion USD of investment will be required annually for the next three decades to transform the world economies to achieve a net zero world by 2050, while also eliminating public subsidies for fossil fuel extraction, use, and other emission sources.
-The IPCC estimates that an annual investment of 2.4 trillion in the world's energy systems alone is needed until 2035 in order to hold the global temperature increase below $1.5^{\circ}$ C.
+The Paris Agreement aims to strengthen the global response to the threat of climate change by aligning finance flows with low greenhouse gas emissions and climate-resilient development.
+Current estimates suggest that between three and six trillion USD of investment will be required annually for the next three decades to transform the world economies to achieve a net zero world by 2050, while also eliminating public subsidies for fossil fuel extraction and use as well as harmful agricultural practices.
+The IPCC estimates that an annual investment of 2.4 trillion in the world's energy systems alone is needed until 2035 in order to hold the global temperature increase below 1.5 degrees C.45

-Undoubtedly, there has been a strong increase in climate finance during the last decade, exceeding 500 billion USD in 2017 and 2018, but the investment in low carbon solutions is still insufficient to lock in a pathway aligned with the Paris Agreement objectives.
+Undoubtedly, there has been a strong increase in climate finance during the last decade, exceeding 500 billion USD in 2017 and 2018,46 but the investment in low carbon solutions is still insufficient to lock in a pathway aligned with the Paris Agreement objectives.

-Notably, 75% of the investment is needed in developing countries-and most of this capital needs to be provided by the private sector.
-This presents a huge hurdle but also a huge opportunity: the IFC estimates that 23 developing countries alone hold over 23 trillion USD in climate-smart investment opportunities through 2030.
+Notably, 75 percent of the investment is needed in developing countries-and most of this capital needs to be provided by the private sector.
+This presents a huge hurdle but also a huge opportunity: the IFC estimates that 23 developing countries alone hold over 23 trillion USD in climate-smart investment opportunities through 2030.47

 Meanwhile, developed countries have not reached the goal of mobilizing 100 billion USD in climate finance per year starting in 2020.
-Under current commitments, 100 billion USD annually will not be met until 2023.
-Projections indicate that levels will reach 113-117 billion USD per annum in 2025.
+Under current commitments, 100 billion USD annually will not be met until 2023.48 Projections indicate that levels will reach 113-117 billion USD per annum in 2025.
 Investment needs are felt across all areas of the real economy.
 With adequate planning, bridging that gap will bring extraordinary social, economic and developmental cobenefits.